ankitmehrotrachemistry/4.__Data_Structures_And_Algorithms/README.md

     }
 }

-'''Output'''
+''Output
 Find the length of a string:
 ---------------------------------
 Input the string: ankit mehrotra
-Length of the string is: 14
+Length of the string is: 14''
 ```

 #### 2. C# program to copy one string to another string.